naeohmi/mobile-monday-hackathon/README.md

 ## USER STORIES

-### homepage navigation
+### Homepage Navigation
-1. As a **USER**, I can visit the homepage so that I can learn about the product.
+1. As a **USER**, I can visit the homepage so that I can learn about the product
-2. As a **GUEST**, that is viewing the homepage, I can opt to sign up or sign in from the homepage.
+2. As a **GUEST**, that is viewing the homepage, I can opt to sign up or sign in from the homepage
-3. As a **MEMBER**, that is viewing the homepage, I can opt to enter a chat or sign out.
+3. As a **MEMBER**, that is viewing the homepage, I can opt to enter a chat or sign out

-### auth
+### Auth
 4. As a **GUEST**, I can input the necessary credentials to create an account as a **TEACHER**:
     - firstname
     - lastname